US elections: Google & Twitter to block voting misinformation

 On the other hand, tech giant Google said that it would screen more auto-complete results to avoid voters being misled, particularly over reports claiming an early victory.
 It also announced that false information regarding election results would not show up in searches.

-According to BBC, there are concerns that the widespread use of mail ballots in the US election due to the coronavirus pandemic could postpone tallying results.
+According to international sources, there are concerns that the widespread use of mail ballots in the US election 2020 due to the coronavirus pandemic could postpone tallying results.
 Experts say that this situation can allow misinformation to gain attention easily.

 Social media companies have been under pressure to deal with misinformation as the US intelligence agencies determined Russia used their platforms to meddle in the 2016 presidential election.